Darthagnon/ctrlfrything/README.md

 Using the above tweaks, you can pretty much [disable Windows Search Indexer](https://www.online-tech-tips.com/computer-tips/simple-ways-to-increase-your-computers-performace-turn-off-indexing-on-your-local-drives/) and just use Everything instead (though, if I remember correctly, last time I did that, my start menu wasn't updating with new shortcuts to newly installed programs).

+## Changes I made to the original script:
+- Read Everything path from INI, otherwise default to ```C:\Program Files\Everything\Everything.exe```
+- ```Win```+```S``` global hotkey for a global search.
+This script is intended for people who want to completely replace Windows Search Indexer with Everything, so why not?
+This is optional.
+- Icon for compiled EXE that looks like the official Everything icon (same colour scheme).
+- Custom context menu for compiled EXE (removed default AutoHotKey junk that we don't need)
+- Compiled EXE has been tested to take up no more RAM than running the raw AHK script, so no need to worry about that.
+2-3MB RAM